Avefector/The-Brain-Keyboard/Hotkeys/Hotkeys.md

 	- Alt + G - Open Local Graph
 	- Alt + W - Encrypt Highlighted Bulletpoint (Inline Encrypter: Encrypt Selected Text)
 	- Ctrl + Alt + W - Decrypt Highlighted Bulletpoint (Inline Encrypter: Decrypt Selected Text)
-	- Ctrl + M - Timestamp a Note/Card (Natural Language Dates: Insert The Current Date and Time - dddd, MMMM Do, YYYY)
+	- Ctrl + M - Timestamp a Note/Card (Natural Language Dates: Insert The Current Date and Time - dddd, MMMM Do, YYYY hh:mm:ss A)
-	- Alt + V - Open Video File (Timestamp Notes: Open Modal Complex)
+	- Alt + V - Open Video File (Media Extended: Open media)
-		- *Opens any video or audio file in its own tab outside of your vault.*
+		- *Opens any video, audio file or web URL in its own tab outside of your vault.*
-	- Alt + Y - Paste then Highlight a Web Link then Open Video (Timestamp Notes: Open Video Player)
-		- *Opens a video of any web URL in its own tab which is copy-pasted within any created/pre-existing .md file.*
+		   Alt + Y - Log on through the Web (Media Extended: Login website) just in case.
-	- Alt + B - Timestamp Video or Audio (Timestamp Notes: Insert Timestamp based on videos current play time)
+	- Alt + B - Timestamp Video or Audio with a Bullet Point (Media Extended: Take timestamp)
 		- *Timestamp any moment of a video then click to replay like with any bullet point.*
+	- Alt + R - Capture any part of a video (Media Extended: Copy screenshot)
 	- Alt + P - Open PDF from Computer or Web Link (PDF++: Create Dummy File)
 		- *Creates a small-sized file for your PDF stored locally or from a Web Link to save space in your vault.*
 	- Alt + Shift + P - Paste link to any Insight from PDF File (PDF++: Copy link to selection or annotation)